joshpayette/remnant2-toolkit/ARCHITECTURE.md

 ## High-Level Architecture

 This toolkit is built using [Next.js](https://nextjs.org), [React](https://react.dev), and [Typescript](https://typescriptlang.org).
-The site is hosted on Vercel.com.
+The site is hosted on [Vercel](https://vercel.com).

 The data is stored in a [Planetscale](https://planetscale.com) database and is accessed via [Prisma](https://prisma.io).

-The images are stored, cached, and optimized via [Bunny.net](https://bunny.net).
+The images are stored, cached, and optimized via [Cloudfront](https://aws.amazon.com/cloudfront/).

-User accounts are managed via `next-auth` with support for Discord and Reddit logins.
+User accounts are managed via [NextAuth.js](https://next-auth.js.org/) with support for Discord and Reddit logins.
 The user and session data are persisted to the database for use in the site.

 ## Database Schema